Sycholic/extDB3/README.md

 A x64 version for Linux is now available!

-I released a new version for Windows that changes small things in the library.
+Released a new version for Windows that changes small things in the library.

+Fork: This fork will look into making this made properly and not doing some dodgy method of compiling.
+Let alone why use yet another... different memory handler
+      Bringing this back to use the default and maybe useable by any of the included arma 3 memory handlers why use the same one your server is running on?
+      (this never made any sense to me moment seen this...)

 # Description
 extDB3 is an Arma3 Addon for connecting to Databases (currently only MariaDB/MySQL).